Leehyowon/BaaS/README.md

 1. Build and Tag the Image

     The following example command is the same as the Container Registry example, but uses an Artifact Registry repository path for the image.

     ```sh
     docker build -t us-central-docker.pkg.dev/my-project/my-repo/my-image:tag1
     ```

-1. Push the Image to Registry Repository
+1. Push the Image to Artifact Registry Repository

     Push the image to the repository using the Artifact Registry path.

     ```sh
     docker push us-central-docker.pkg.dev/my-project/my-repo/my-image:tag1
     ```

-1. Pull the Image from Registry Repository
+1. Pull the Image from Artifact Registry Repository

     Pull the image to the repository using the Artifact Registry path.

     ```sh
     docker pull us-central-docker.pkg.dev/my-project/my-repo/my-image:tag1